Sanchit23/Data-Mining/README.md

 # Data-Mining
-Projects from CSE 5243 Data Mining Course
+Projects from CSE 5243 Data Mining course.

 # Description
 Mining on the reuters data set: